-There were no such things as bike helmets, knee pads, "play dates", "time outs", or "safe spaces" and you took care of bullies by punching them in the nose, then you picked them up off of the ground, shook hands, and asked them to join you and your friends at the playground.
+There were no such things as bike helmets, knee pads, "play dates", "time outs", or "safe spaces".
+You took care of bullies by punching them in the nose, then you picked them up off of the ground, shook hands, and asked them to join you and your friends at the playground.
 You dared not talk back to your parents, teachers, or any authority figure unless you wanted to witness your early demise.
-We saw the premiere of "Star Wars", watched"Saturday Night Live" when it was actually FUNNY, and watched our fellow citizens taken hostage by the Iranians, andTed Koppel of ABC's "Nightline" counting the days they were in captivity until they were freed the day Ronald Reagan became President, and we spent the summer of 1980 trying to figure out who shot the villainous oil baron of TV's "Dallas", J.R.
+We saw the premiere of "Star Wars", watched"Saturday Night Live" when it was actually FUNNY, and watched our fellow Americans being held hostage by the Iranians for 444 days, withTed Koppel of ABC's "Nightline" counting down the time they were in captivity until being freed on the day Ronald Reagan became President (January 20, 1981).
+We endured the summer of 1980 trying to figure out who shot the villainous oil baron of TV's "Dallas", J.R.
 Ewing, and the list goes on.
 It's amazing we're still here.

-While you're here, PLEASE take the time to scroll down and watch the videos I've posted.
+PLEASE take the time to watch the videos I've posted below.
 Your eternal destiny depends on what you will do after you see them.
 It's either salvation in Jesus Christ (John 14:6), or walk away in unbelief.
-Just remember that when you take your last breath, it will be too late (Luke 12:13-21, 16:19-31; Hebrews 9:27) and hell will await you forever (Revelation 14:9-11, 20:11-15).
-Your choice.
+Just remember that when you take your last breath, it will be too late (Luke 12:13-21, 16:19-31; Hebrews 9:27; Revelation 14:9-11, 20:11-15).
+It's your choice.

 If you need prayer, counsel, or if you represent a church, school, or business, and may be interested in having me come speak, please contact me at my Email address or leave a message at my number listed at the top of the page.